-Therefore, the use of the default SHOWER model settings (utilities on and in use in the residence during times when people are in the residence) would likely yield conservative estimates of exposure for Mr. Downs.
+There was no information in Mr. Hill's testimony regarding the presence of a dishwasher, washing machine, or utility sink in his home (Bruce Hill April 9, 2024 Deposition Transcript).
+Therefore, the use of the default SHOWER model settings (utilities on and in use in the residence during times when people are in the residence) would likely yield conservative estimates of exposure.

-9.5 Residence type
+10.5 Residence

-Windows may have also been left open in Mr. Downs' residence.
+Based on information obtained during my site visit to Camp Lejeune, it appears that the barracks have numerous windows that are often left open.
+Windows may have also been left open in Mr. Hill's residence.
 This increase in ventilation is not considered in the SHOWER model.
 It is likely that the open windows would result in lower concentrations of chemicals in the air.
 This would contribute to the possible overestimates of exposure from the SHOWER model.